ucbrise/clipper/containers/container_implementation.md

 2. Poll the container socket for new messages for a predefined duration `D`.
 If a message is received before `D` elapses, process the message according to its type (*heartbeat* or *container content*) and set `last_activity` to the current time.

-3. If `D` elapses, send a heartbeat message to Clipper.

-4. Check the time elapsed since `last_activity`.
+3. If `D` elapses, check the time elapsed since `last_activity`.
 If this exceeds the **socket activity timeout** `TO`, end the session.
+Otherwise, send a heartbeat message to Clipper.

-5. Repeat steps 1-4.
+4. Repeat steps 1-3.

 Python example: